 The River Bure also runs through the town.
 You could pick it up and head west to the picturesque village of Acle and try our Acle and the River Bure Circular Walk.

 Great Yarmouth Ordnance Survey Map - view and print off detailed OS map

 Great Yarmouth Open Street Map - view and print off detailed map

 Great Yarmouth OS Map - Mobile GPS OS Map with Location tracking

 Great Yarmouth Open Street Map - Mobile GPS Map with Location tracking

 Further Information and Other Local Ideas

 The Weavers Way Circular Walk starts from nearby Acle and takes you along the waymarked path to Breydon Water and Great Yarmouth.
 It then returns to Acle along the River Bure.
 It's a nice waterside circular route to try in the area.
 The trail also visits the partially ruined church in Tunstall and the nearby village of Halvergate.

-Head north along the coast and you could visit the worthy village of Winterton on Sea.
-There's much to enjoy here with village features including a lighthouse, pretty cottages, unusual roundhouses and a fine 17th century pub.
+Head north along the coast and you could visit the worthy villages of Caister-On-Sea and Winterton on Sea.
+There's much to enjoy here with village features including a lovely beaches, a lighthouse, pretty cottages, unusual roundhouses and a fine 17th century pub.
 The area also includes the noteworthy Winterton Dunes.
 The dunes are part of a National Nature Reserve where you can look out for a variety of coastal birds and the natterjack toad.
 The Winterton on Sea Walk starts at the lighthouse and takes you through the dunes to Horsey Mere and Martham Broad Nature Reserve.

 For more walking ideas in the area see the Norfolk Broads Walks page.